-- 8.6 The LFI is required to set up a Digital Currency Oversight Committee (DCOC) to manage the trading of digital currencies. - 8.7 The DCOC comprises at least two senior management members with relevant expertise and experience in managing digital currency business or internal control functions within the LFI. - 8.8 The roles and responsibilities of the DCOC include: - (i) establishing and reviewing criteria and process for the admission and removal of digital currencies for client trading to ensure they remain appropriate and relevant; - (ii) deciding whether to admit and remove a digital currency for client trading based on policies and procedures approved by the board of directors; - (iii) developing and reviewing policies and procedures to ensure effective identification, assessment, and mitigation of risks associated with digital currencies; - (iv) maintaining record of digital currencies held personally by DCOC members, board of directors and other internal stakeholders who may influence admission or removal decisions.
-This record should be used to implement information barriers to prevent conflict of interest, market manipulation or insider trading; - (v) ensuring that internal policies, decisions, reports and the record of digital currencies are properly documented, kept and readily accessible to Labuan FSA at all times; and

-(vi) reporting to the board of directors at least semi-annually covering details of digital currencies available for trading and any notable issues.
+8.6 An LFI is required to set up a Digital Currency Oversight Committee (DCOC) to manage the trading of digital currencies.

+8.7 The DCOC comprises at least two senior management members with relevant expertise and experience in managing digital currency business or internal control functions within the LFI.

+8.8 The roles and responsibilities of the DCOC include:

+- (i) Establishing and reviewing criteria and process for the admission and removal of digital currencies for client trading to ensure they remain appropriate and relevant;

+- (ii) Deciding whether to admit and remove a digital currency for client trading based on policies and procedures approved by the board of directors; - (iii) Developing and reviewing policies and procedures to ensure effective identification, assessment, and mitigation of risks associated with digital currencies; - (iv) Maintaining record of digital currencies held personally by DCOC members, board of directors and other internal stakeholders who may influence admission or removal decisions.
+This record should be used to implement information barriers to prevent conflict of interest, market manipulation or insider trading; - (v) Ensuring that internal policies, decisions, reports and the record of digital currencies are properly documented, kept and readily accessible to Supervision Department of Labuan FSA at all times; and - (vi) Reporting to the board of directors at least quarterly covering details of digital currencies available for trading and any notable issues.
 However, if there are any critical matters such as the removal of digital currencies by DCOC, adverse news with regard to the banning of digital currencies by other regulatory authorities or digital exchanges, DCOC must escalate this to the board of directors immediately.